gopro/cineform-sdk/docs/README.md

 ![](readmegfx/CF-Logo-960.png)

 Active Metadata was used to enable stereoscopic 3D encoding and presentation, the third significant major feature addition to the codec core (first HD, second RAW.)
-The 3D support within the CineForm codec, was one of the reasons leading to the CineForm aquisition by GoPro in 2011.
+The 3D support within the CineForm codec, was one of the reasons leading to the CineForm acquisition by GoPro in 2011.

 Over the last six years at GoPro, the CineForm codec has been licensed to Adobe, FXHome and others and was tweaked and made into a standard through SMPTE as VC-5.
 VC-5 is a superset of the CineForm compression engine, it is better defined and can handle more pixel formats and resolutions than CineForm, although doesn't include the Active Metadata engine, nor does it have a performance implementation for video yet.
 GoPro added VC-5 to their GoPro Hero5/6 Black edition cameras for compressing RAW photos -- in camera a 24MByte DNG would be stored as a 4-7MByte GPR file using VC-5 compression.